Alon Tal: Academic appointments

 Tal taught at the Tel Aviv University Law School from 1990 until 2004.
 In 2005 he joined the faculty of the Desert Research Institutes at Ben Gurion University.
 His research has focused on water policy, monitoring transboundary stream water quality, assessing the Israeli government's environmental enforcement program, evaluating national environmental education programs, forestry policy, surveying Israel's environmental movement and assessing a range of environmental history and policy issues.
-He has been a visiting professor or affiliated with numerous universities including the Harvard School of Public Health (1989-1997); University of Otago Law School (1998, 2003, 2008, 2016); Stanford University Center for Conservation Biology (2011, 2013–14); Michigan State University (2015) and Renmin University of China (2015).
+He has been a visiting professor or affiliated with numerous universities including the Harvard School of Public Health (1989-1997); University of Otago Law School (1998, 2003, 2008, 2016); Stanford University Center for Conservation Biology (2011, 2013–14); Michigan State University (2015-2025) and Renmin University of China (2015).
 In 2017, Tal returned to Tel Aviv University to assume the position of Chair of the Department of Public Policy.
-After leaving the Knesset, he accepted an appointment as a visiting professor at the Stanford University Business school.
+After leaving the Knesset, in 2023 he accepted an appointment as a visiting professor at the Stanford University Business school where he continues to teach climate policy and is an Israel Fellow at the Freeman Spogli Institute for International Studies (2024, 2025).

 In 2006, in conjunction with the United Nations Convention to Combat Desertification, he initiated a bi-annual international Conference on Drylands, Deserts and Desertification at Ben Gurion University, which brings together some 500 participants from over 60 countries to discuss a range of research findings and issues associated with sustainable land management in drylands.
 He chaired five consecutive conferences, most recently in 2014.

 Political career

 Green movement

 In 2008, Tal was among the founders of the Green Movement, which ran in the 2009 Knesset elections on a joint ticket with Meimad.
 Tal was the third candidate on the slate.
-The party received 1% of the popular vote, which fell short of the required 2% threshold.
+The party received 1% of the popular vote, falling short of the required 2% electoral threshold.

 In 2010, Tal was elected chair of the party and began promoting a broad social and environmental agenda.
-Shortly thereafter, the Green Movement took legal action to prevent the appointment of Yoav Galant as chief of staff of the Israel Defense Forces, due to his seizure of public land next to his home and the filing of a false affidavit to the Supreme Court.
-The Attorney General eventually accepted the Green Movement's position and Galant's appointment was cancelled.
+Shortly thereafter, the Green Movement took legal action to prevent the appointment of Yoav Gallant as chief of staff of the Israel Defense Forces, due to his seizure of public land next to his home and the filing of a false affidavit to the Supreme Court.
+The Attorney General eventually accepted the Green Movement's position and Gallant's appointment was cancelled.
 During Tal's tenure, the party also initiated campaigns to save the Samar sand dunes, to prevent the privatization of national parks, to stop the development of highway overpasses in the Jerusalem Forest and to create a “Green New Deal” for Israel's economy.
 Tal also successfully sponsored an initiative to ensure gender equality in the party, ensuring parallel female and male party co-chairs.